 Tutoring takes place after school, one-on-one in the classroom with other student-tutor pairs.
 Three of our schools feature small group enrichment prior to tutoring, offering hands-on, interdisciplinary activities to supplement their regular classroom curriculum.

 Invest in Youth is a 501(c)3 nonprofit organization and is funded through individual donors, grants, and proceeds from our annual gala and golf tournament.
 Our staff consists of a full-time executive director and a part-time program assistant.
 Our board is comprised of educators, business leaders and community volunteers committed to making a difference in these students’ lives.

-We enhance the academic abilities, life prospects and self-confidence of struggling learners in Seattle Public Schools.
+We enhance the academic abilities, self-confidence and life prospects of young learners in Seattle Public Schools.

 Invest in Youth envisions a community where all children are confident, capable learners who engage with and look for solutions to the challenges around them.

 Compassion: Our work is driven by care, kindness and consideration.

 Collaboration: We partner with each school and adapt our program and each tutoring session to the needs of students.

 Determination: Grit, effort and resiliency are paramount to success.

 Integrity: We have high standards for trust and consistency.